tymyrddin/purple/source/docs/lantern/dilemma/design/districts.md

 - Narrative Hooks: "Filigree Street bank run after rumour of insolvency," "Thieves' Guild 'quota day' causes merchant strike," "Mended Drum brawl spills into street, breaks new fountain."

 ## Small Gods
 - Description: A sprawling, mixed-use district south of the river.
 A chaotic blend of small workshops, terraced housing, pubs, and minor temples.
-The default "ordinary Ankh-Morpork" - not rich, not desperately poor, just getting on with it.
+The default "ordinary Ankh-Morpork", not rich, not desperately poor, just getting on with it.
 Name is a pun on "small gods" (the minor deities) and its modest scale.
 - Wealth Level: Low to Medium (working poor to comfortable artisan)
 - Population Density: High (mixed housing and workshops crammed together)
 - Infrastructure Quality: Low to Medium (patchy; some streets maintained, others not)
 - Political Influence: Low (no single voice; represented indirectly through multiple minor guilds)
-- Media Attention Multiplier: 0.5x (only reported in aggregate - "Small Gods residents complain about...")
+- Media Attention Multiplier: 0.5x (only reported in aggregate: "Small Gods residents complain about...")
 - Systemic Stressors:
     - Underinvestment (Chronic): Always the last to receive upgrades, the first to be overlooked.
     - Social Inequality (Moderate): Residents see Nap Hill every day across the river.